 During the year ended 31st March 2016, the Board has received show cause notice for an amount of Rs.
 7.42 Crores towards Service Tax on Media Right Income under Franchisee Services.
 During the year ended 31st March 2023, the Board has received the Order in original confirming the demand of Rs.
-6.60 Crores and Rs.
+6.60 Crores under Section 73 of the Finance Act, 1994 and Rs.
 0.60 Crores towards penalty levied under section 76 of the Finance Act, 1994.
-The Board has filed an appeal against the order before CESTAT whilst making a Predeposit payment under protest of Rs.
+The Board has filed an appeal against the order before CESTAT whilst making a Pre-deposit payment of Rs.
 0.50 Crores vide appeal dated 9th June 2023.